Marci0309/XED_group9/README.md

 For this task we use models of the Mistral family for funetuning and loading these models from HuggingFace

 # How to run
-PLacethe .tsv files accuired from https://github.com/Helsinki-NLP/XED into the !OriginalData folder Config the .yaml configuration to meet the your required training and evaluation methods.
+1. PLace the .tsv files accuired from https://github.com/Helsinki-NLP/XED into the !OriginalData folder

+2. Config the .yaml configuration to meet the your required training and evaluation methods.

-Run main.py
+3. Run main.py